Fawn Krieger: The Civics of Metaphysics

 In her first solo show in 2010 at Soloway Gallery, New York-based artist Fawn Krieger presented several utilitarian-scale objects made of clay that resembled artifacts.
 The show’s title —Ruin Value— refers to a concept originating with Jean-Jacques Rousseau’s reveries on the ”state of nature.”
-The idea was then borrowed by Albert Speer, (Adolph Hitler’s architect) who developed the theory that mimicking the ruins of classical antiquity would leave behind aesthetically-pleasing ruins via his architecture.
+The idea was then borrowed by Albert Speer, (Adolph Hitler’s architect) who developed the theory that mimicking the ruins of classical antiquity would leave behind aesthetically pleasing ruins via his architecture.
 He used this approach for planning the 1936 Olympics in Berlin, where it was hoped that his “pre-ruined” architecture would glorify the German national public image.
-It was a ready-made historicizing for a modern-day society.
+It was a ready-made historicizing for modern-day society.

-The concept of ruin-value presents an important entry-point into Krieger’s work.
+The concept of ruin-value presents an important entry point into Krieger’s work.
 First, one could talk about the materiality of the ruin itself: the physical manipulation of a malleable medium revealing evidence of function or entropy.
 Next, is how the ruin evokes a sense of both the temporal and eternal—through the allusion of its archeology and permanence.
 Finally, there is the active role the public monument plays in communicating within a social context.

 Through an overview of Krieger’s work, each of these concerns becomes apparent.
 In it, she gathers ideas of materiality, civics, and the illimitable; presenting them as sculpture, drawing, or performance.
 Using metaphysical language, one could say her work touches upon physicality, the existential, and the eternal within a wholly integrated spectrum.
-This isn’t conveyed through some dry, didactic lesson of philosophy though—quite the contrary—one is led to their discovery through her work involving use of the imagination and a playful exploration of “being-in-the-world”.
+This isn’t conveyed through some dry, didactic lesson of philosophy though—quite the contrary—one is led to their discovery through her work involving use of the imagination and a playful exploration of “being in the world”.
 Arriving at the convergence of the immediate and infinite, Krieger’s work appears made by someone attempting to understand how the universe works through its materials, its social interactions, and their metaphysical implications.

 One can begin an approach of these metaphysical implications by looking to Krieger’s use of tactile, malleable mediums.
 Since the mid-2000s, her work has involved a hands-on, ad-hoc approach to disparate materials.
 There is also a kind of soft-brutalist vernacular usually present, with primary forms, blocks, and trapezoidal volumes being used.
 From a body of work titled PASSAGE, for example, the works Dam and Reservoir give an immediate impression of what her material and formal stakes are.
-Wood, felt, mylar, and leather is slammed together, threaded, and bolted in a way that could be described as being both purposeful and random at the same time.
+Wood, felt, mylar, or leather are slammed together, threaded, and bolted in a way that could be described as being both purposeful and random at the same time.

 There is a sense of care that goes into these boxy forms approximating the shapes of vessels as well.
 Krieger’s method of construction seems to be nurturing these budding, primary forms further along their way to becoming actualized.
 In other works from PASSAGE, she brings the same caring, ad-hoc sensibility to drawing and collage.
 In these pieces, she draws abstract constructions paired with photography.
 Similar in form to the material sculptures, the imaginary sculptures here appear in the hand.
 But instead of approximating other objects like the physical sculptures, these objects remain something to be grasped—like theoretical ideas she is trying to make more real by imagining herself holding them.

 In her own words, the works from PASSAGE show that “human intervention stands between two natures—the nature of our surroundings and the nature of our intuition.”
 It could be said of this that one nature is physical and the other is mental.
-A relationship between the tactile and the theoretical are defined.
-Both are important in framing our understanding of form and function, and how one constructs both concepts and objects.
+A relationship between the tactile and the theoretical is defined.
+Both are important in framing our understanding of form and function and how one constructs both concepts and objects.

 In Ruin Value, Krieger brought this approach to clay.
 For being an impressionable medium, clay seems a natural choice for her utilitarian, artifactual objects.
 The material carries connotations of being both historic and kinesthetic at the same time.
 Besides the concept of ruin value, these works were inspired by the pedagogical methods of Maria Montessori.
 Montessori’s philosophy was that sensory exploration, culture, language, and physical manipulatives are necessary for one’s development.
 Like the works from PASSAGE, her ceramic forms in Ruin Value convey physical, psychological, and theoretical qualities.